 Visitors must stop at the information desk in the main lobby and sign in with the officer on duty.
 Children under the age of 14 must be accompanied by an adult at all times.

 Family and friends are welcome to eat in the cafeteria, conveniently located on the first floor of the main building.
-Visitors may join patients for meals in the patient dining room, adjacent to the cafeteria.
+Visitors may join patients for meals in Burke Commons, adjacent to the cafeteria.

 Marsal Caregiver Center